learn-co-curriculum/submitting-a-lab-osx/README.md

 Suffice to say, Pull Requests are a powerful social feature that allow the developers to collaborate in an unprecedented scale.
 The Pull Request workflow is what makes GitHub social.
 Pull Requests are why GitHub is worth over 2 billion dollars.
 GitHub Pull Requests are the music of a global software orchestra.

-If any of that sounded intimidating, great news, you're not going to be using Pull Requests in that Open Source Workflow because you're not trying to contribute to Open Source *yet*.
+If any of that sounded intimidating, great news: you're not going to be using Pull Requests in that Open Source Workflow because you're not trying to contribute to Open Source *yet*.

 The entire point of our workflow is to prepare you for that - to be in the top 1% of developers who contribute to Open Source and make the world a better place through software every single day.

 #### Creating a Pull Request to Submit Your Solution

-For the purposes of Learn, we only require a GitHub Pull Request as a mechanism to inform Learn that you're done with a lab and you're to submit it, have your solution automatically tested so you get credit for solving the lab, and providing a mechanism for the community to review and comment on your solution.
+For the purposes of Learn, we only require a GitHub Pull Request as a mechanism to inform Learn that you're done with a lab and you're ready to submit it.
+Creating a Pull Request will have your solution automatically tested so you get credit for solving the lab, and provide a mechanism for the community to review and comment on your solution.

 Here's how to open a Pull Request from GitHub to submit your solution to a lab you've forked and have pushed your solution commit to.